SpoddyCoder/clonepi/README.md

 This can be expected to take a while.

 #### Incremental Copy
-Subsequent updates to the an initialised clone.
+Subsequent updates to an initialised clone.
 It will sync files that have changed since last sync.
 This will be much quicker than full init + copy.

 ## Use cases
-Typical use cases for ClonePi are backing up a system for disaster recover or cloning a system to run on other Pi's.
+Typical use cases for ClonePi are backing up a system for disaster recovery or cloning a system to run on other Pi's.

 ### Backup